microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   };
 ```

 1. Replace `TODO 3` with the following code.
 Note, although the `containerId` is stored on the URL hash, we are getting the value from a parent component since we want the user to manually specify whether they want to join an existing container or create a new one.
-With this method, we want to wrap the getContainer call in a try catch in the case that the user inputs a container id which does not exist.
+With this method, we want to wrap the getContainer call in a try catch in the case that the user inputs a container ID which does not exist.

 ```js
   let container;